File loss prevention

 Protect your work

-ITS provides you with your own private cloud-based file service known as ShareFile.
+ITS provides every employee with their own private cloud-based file storage in OneDrive.
 In addition, each school and department has shared network folders which can be accessed from the S: drive.
 All of these server-based storage options are backed up automatically every night.
 This means that ITS staff are able to restore files from the previous night’s backup.

-- Each user can access their ShareFile from anywhere and on almost any device, including their phone or tablet.
+- Each user can access their file storage from anywhere and on almost any device, including their phone or tablet.

-- Only the owner of a ShareFile repository can access files stored in it, unless they have explicitly shared a folder or shared a file with someone else.
+- Only the owner of a folder in OneDrive can access files stored in it, unless they have explicitly shared it with someone else.

 - Although today’s hard drives and solid state drives are extremely durable, ALL hard drives eventually fail.

-- If your computer is replaced or if it must be re-imaged, due to some unrecoverable hardware or operating system failure, all files stored on your computer hard drive (C:), including your desktop, will cease to exist and are not recoverable.
+- If your computer is replaced or if it must be re-imaged, due to some unrecoverable hardware or operating system failure, all files stored only on your computer hard drive (C:) will cease to exist and are not recoverable.

 - Files saved on a network folder are considered to be 99.9% recoverable.